Glimor/glim-api/README.md

 ![enter image description here](https://i.ibb.co/bKj5Dvk/glim.png)
 ## Overview

-**Glim API** is a powerful and flexible dynamic API generator designed to simplify the creation of RESTful APIs.
+**Glim API** is a powerful and flexible dynamic API generator designed to simplify the creation of RESTful APIs with FastAPI.
 With built-in authentication, rate limiting, and localization, Glim API provides a robust framework tailored to meet diverse needs.
 Configure everything easily with a `config.toml` file, making setup quick and painless.

 > **Note:** Glim API is currently under active development.
 You might encounter some bugs or incomplete features.
 We appreciate your feedback and contributions to help improve the project!